Electroconvulsive therapy: Efficacy

 A meta-analysis on the effectiveness of ECT in unipolar and bipolar depression indicated that although patients with unipolar depression and bipolar depression responded to other medical treatments very differently, both groups responded equally well to ECT.
 Overall remission rate for patients given a round of ECT treatment was 50.9% for those with unipolar depression and 53.2% for those with bipolar depression.
 Most severely depressed patients respond to ECT.
+However, a study of 1144 ECT recipients, family members and friends identified that ECT made symptoms worse (37%), increased suicidality (19%), reduced quality of life (62%), with 49% reported quality of life was "much worse" and 22% of respondents stated it was "very much worse" with consistency among recipients, family members and friends.

 In 2004, a meta-analysis found in terms of efficacy, "a significant superiority of ECT in all comparisons: ECT versus simulated ECT, ECT versus placebo, ECT versus antidepressants in general, ECT versus tricyclics and ECT versus monoamine oxidase inhibitors."

 In 2003, the UK ECT Review Group published a systematic review and meta-analysis comparing ECT to placebo and antidepressant drugs.
 This meta-analysis demonstrated a large effect size (high efficacy relative to the mean in terms of the standard deviation) for ECT versus placebo, and versus antidepressant drugs.

 Compared with repetitive transcranial magnetic stimulation (rTMS) for people with treatment-resistant major depressive disorder, ECT relieves depression as shown by reducing the score on the Hamilton Rating Scale for Depression by about 15 points, while rTMS reduced it by 9 points.

 Other estimates regarding the response rate in treatment resistant depression vary between 60–80%, with a remission rate of 50–60%.
-In addition to reducing symptoms of depression and inducing relapse, ECT has also been shown to reduce the risk of suicide, improve functional outcomes and quality of life as well as reduce the risk of re-hospitalization.
+In addition to reducing symptoms of depression and inducing remission, ECT has also been shown to reduce the risk of suicide, improve functional outcomes and quality of life as well as reduce the risk of re-hospitalization.
 Efficacy does not depend on depression subtype.

-With regards to treatment resistant schizophrenia, the response rate is 40–70%.
+However, in 2019, Irving Kirsch, associate director of placebo trials at Harvard Medical School co-authored a Meta Analysis of all eleven ECT placebo trials which concluded "The quality of most SECT–ECT studies is so poor that the meta-analyses were wrong to conclude anything about efficacy, either during or beyond the treatment period.
+There is no evidence that ECT is effective ...
+Given the high risk of permanent memory loss and the small mortality risk, this longstanding failure to determine whether or not ECT works means that its use should be immediately suspended until a series of well designed, randomized, placebo controlled studies have investigated whether there really are any significant benefits against which the proven significant risks can be weighed."